crypt096/JSONPlaceholder_App/README.md

 This is application purpose is to manipulate with JSONPlaceholder's objects (http://jsonplaceholder.typicode.com/) Techonologies used:

-HTML5
+<b>HTML5
 CSS3
 JavaScript(VanillaJS,jQuery)
 Build tools (Webpack)
 Node
-npm
+npm</b>
 ___________________________________________________________________________

 <h2>Tasks (problems & solutions)</h2>

-<li>->First task was to list all elements from Api,and it's fixed by fetching all data from http://jsonplaceholder.typicode.com/
-Also the expanadble field for body's content has been made.</li>
+->First task was to list all elements from Api,and it's fixed by fetching all data from http://jsonplaceholder.typicode.com/ Also the expanadble field for body's content has been made.

 ->Second task here is the keyword search that is also implemented so you can find your added post or any post in JSONPlaceholder's database.
 As you type,you get filtered answers as possible wanted posts.